wh04m1r00t/Webpage/index.md

 cover: true
 image: /assets/img/hydejack-8.png
 title: "Sobre mi"
-hide_description: true
+hide_description: false
-description: "I can see that you've walked thousands of miles just to reach this website, but that’s just my homepage.
+# description: "I can see that you've walked thousands of miles just to reach this website, but that’s just my homepage.
 Have fun…"
 ---

 ## Hola, Soy Whoami! 🎉